ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 what if a single glob gets you 20 nested paths, but you actually want to exclude 2 of those paths?

-Must you revert to listing all 18 paths individualy?
+Must you revert to listing all 18 paths individually?
 No, my friend, we've got you.
 Behold, subtractive paths.

 Put simply, with an optional preceding decorator `-:`, you can